danse-inelastic/pyre/docs/VNFinstallguide.rst

 and change apache to your username (which matches your database username).

-It may also be necessary to disable SELinux (System > Administration > SELinux Management) to allow apache to access user directories.
+If using Fedora, disable SELinux (System > Administration > SELinux Management) to allow apache to access user directories.
+You may have to reboot your machine to make this take effect.

 After making changes to httpd.conf, restart the server by logging in to root and type::